 Board cards let you highlight the interconnectivity of Trello boards and can help you connect and reference projects or instances within a project.
 Build more complete business processes in Trello by easily organizing boards within one workspace as they pertain to one project.

 If you work in marketing and are in charge of a campaign or a go-to-market strategy, being able to reference other boards related to design assets, product development, or sales enablement from one central place.
 Now you can reference all related projects by simply adding a board URL as the card title automatically converts the card front to a Board card.

 Want To Learn More?
 Watch Our On-Demand Webinar!

-On March 2nd, 2021 we held a webinar to answer all of your questions about Trello's new views and card types, show off some demos, and talk about the exciting future of Trello.
+We held a webinar to answer all of your questions about Trello's new views and card types, show off some demos, and talk about the exciting future of Trello.

 Plus, we were joined by special guest, Trello co-founder Michael Pryor, for the Q&A segment.